davidpallmann/hashnode-backups/cl0odpb650194twnvhmuz9n45.md

 # Where to Go From Here

 If you've never run .NET code on ARM64 processors before, you've now seen how simple it is.
 In this tutorial, you created an AWS Lambda function, implemented the function in .NET 6, and deployed to AWS Lambda from Visual Studio.
-All you had to do to run on ARM architecture was specify on option in the Publish to AWS Lambda dialog.
+All you had to do to run on ARM architecture was specify an option in the Publish to AWS Lambda dialog.

 If you're interested in ARM64, .NET 6, and Lambda, be aware that some of the AWS Lambda templates require updates to work with ARM64.
 See Bryan Hogan's blog posts under Further Reading for instructions.
 We did not use .NET 6 minimal top-level statements in this tutorial, but you can find out how to do that in AWS Lambda in Norm Johanson's blog post.